serverless/serverless/docs/providers/aws/events/http-api.md

 ## Shared Authorizer

 For external HTTP API you can use shared authorizer in similar manner to RestApi.
+When using shared Lambda custom authorizer, you need to set `type` to `request`.
 Example configuration could look like:

 ```yml
 httpApi: